 "Our local law enforcement officers are driven by the mission of maintaining peace in our communities, but we have seen time and time again that federal immigration enforcement officers do not share that goal," said Rep. Sean Lynn.

-The bill also requires detailed reporting within 48 hours when local agencies do assist federal immigration enforcement in these settings, with semiannual reviews submitted to state leaders.
+The bill also requires detailed reporting within 48 hours when local agencies assist federal immigration enforcement in these settings, with semiannual reviews submitted to state leaders.

-Supporters say the legislation is designed to ensure people can safely access schools, medical care and religious services without fear.
+Supporters say the legislation is designed to ensure people can safely access schools, medical care, and religious services without fear.

 "No matter where they fall on the political spectrum, the majority of Americans believe that places of worship, places of healing, and places of learning should be off limits for civil immigration enforcement," said House Majority Leader Kerri Evelyn Harris.